s-20/unnamed/MetaTraits.md

 It happens all the time in the movies - that crazy character that runs charging into a hail of bullets, but comes out unscathed.
 A great example of this is Wyatt Erp in the movie Tombstone (and, at least according to legend, in real life) - in one scene, he walks out into a lake, completely surrounded, and guns down all his attackers without taking a single hit.

-The Daredevil trait can be Burned to be added to any check where you deliberately put yourself into potentially deadly danger; if you're playing it safe in any way, you can’t pull the trait, so no nets under the tightrope or firing from cover if you want to use Daredevil.
+The Daredevil trait can be pulled or burned to be added to any check where you deliberately put yourself into potentially deadly danger; if you're playing it safe in any way, you can’t pull the trait, so no nets under the tightrope or firing from cover if you want to use Daredevil.

-You can’t just “pull” Daredevil unless you’re a.) putting yourself in deadly danger, and b.) you don’t have any other Trait that should be applied to the check.

 ## Genre Savvy